Table of Contents

 1. Raw isn't always better; cook everything when needed

-- Eggs and Chicken – Studies show and veterinarians warn that dogs eating too much of raw diet meals can get Salmonella poisoning from contaminated, uncooked or undercooked meat.
+- Eggs and Chicken – Studies show that veterinarians warn that dogs eating raw meals can get Salmonella poisoning from contaminated, uncooked, or undercooked meat.
 You may not notice this on them at first.

 - Unpasteurized Milk – Raw milk can cause Toxoplasmosis in dogs.
-It's a very common issue that has been observed in many pets who are fed raw diet when the “paleo” approach gets out of hand.
+It's a prevalent issue observed in many pets who are fed a raw diet when the “paleo” approach gets out of hand.

-- Pork – Speaking of not cooking your meat, pork in particular can be dangerous to dogs.
-Raw and undercooked pork can cause the parasitic disease callled Trichinosis in canines, which was also observed primarily in pets fed raw diet.
+- Pork – Speaking of not cooking your meat, pork, in particular, can be dangerous to dogs.
+Raw and undercooked pork can cause the parasitic disease called Trichinosis in canines, which was also observed primarily in pets fed a raw diet.

-- Raw Vegetables – Veggies are the least suspicious item on the list, but it's still important to keep in mind that giving your dog raw vegetables on a regular basis can infect your canine with a diseases like Listeria and Staph.
+- Raw Vegetables – Veggies are the least suspicious item on the list.
+However, it's still important to keep in mind that regularly giving your natural dog vegetables can infect your canine with diseases like Listeria and Staph.
 Some raw veggies are okay.